By Kayla Loibl | Last Edited: December 02, 2020 | 4 Sources

 - They have been bought up in an environment in which alcohol abuse is the norm or are currently in that kind of environment.

+Research shows that drinking among women is associated with emotional pain, whereas men’s drinking is linked to social pressure.
 Studies have shown that women do tend to drink at a higher rate than men of the same age.
 In fact, in a recent survey 17% of women admitted to having had more than 5 drinks in one sitting over the previous month.

 When discussing women and alcohol abuse, it is important to understand that women's bodies process alcohol differently as opposed to men.
 For example, women tend to have a lower body weight than men.
 What this means is that it takes less alcohol for a woman to feel the effects of alcohol than it would a man.